bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 All they wanted was for the scroll to be destroyed before the content was decrypted.
 And Adrex didn't want the content in their hands either.
 Xhorhas would be military <!--Is this the right word?--> superior if they made guns, and would enslave everyone Adrex cared about;
-His family, the twins... the Tinkertops - wait, didn't he like anyone else?
+His family, the twins... the Tinkertops... wait, didn't he like anyone else?
-Most of Hupperdook had been assholes to him and his family for almost 20 years, not respecting them just one bit.
+Most of Hupperdook had been horrible to him and his family for almost 20 years, not respecting them as even equals.
-How much was he actually loosing... compared to these people.
+How much was he actually loosing... compared to the people in this room?

-A grin could be seen emerging on Adrex' face, as his eyes narrowed as he looked at the Lord of Whitestone.
+A grin could be seen emerging on Adrex' face, as his eyes narrowed at the Lord of Whitestone.
 "My master would be free, you say?"
 Adrex' asked to begin with.

 The human's face was unchanged but for a nod.